TomK32/tomk32.github.io/clients.md

   [contact me](mailto:{{ site.email }}) if you have an idea and the funds to realize it.
 I do offer reasonable rates for prototypes and I'm open to low rates if some equity is part of it.

+## [TeamEcho](https://www.teamecho.de) <small class="meta">(Growth Hacker, 2018/19)</small>
+Something new for a change, half a year of growth hacking with a few small successes.

-## [Naiku](https://naiku.net) <small class="meta">(since 2010, Ruby On Rails, nodejs)</small>
+## [Naiku](https://naiku.net) <small class="meta">(2010 until 2018, Ruby On Rails, nodejs)</small>
 Delivered the prototype for their assessment platform and kept on going.
-Not a unicorn but a solid success with interesting aspects like a short peaks during the school day.
+It is used by teachers across the USA to create tests for their students who get their feedback much faster if not instantly than with traditional paper tests.
+Not a unicorn but a solid success with interesting aspects devop-wise like a short peaks of traffic during the school day.
+I was able to use my full skill-set: Ruby on Rails, node.js, MongoDB, front-end development with backbone.js and learned a lot about AWS where my decades of using Linux on my personal machine came quite handy.

 ## [lomography](https://lomography.com) <small class="meta">(2017), Ruby on Rails)</small>
 It's very rare to return to a company after 9 years, I did.
 Didn't find any of my 2008 code yet :(